2023/2024 CMS Board Members

-We are very happy to announce that most of the Board members we had in 2021/2022 have agreed to volunteer again for 2022/2023.
-We are sad to see Erika Huston leave the Board, but hope that she will stay involved as time permits.
+We are very happy to announce that all of the CMS Board Members we had in 2022/2023 have agreed to volunteer again for 2023/2024.
 Fortunately, our elections do not include annoying commercials, ads, etc. We just let you know their backgrounds and ask that you support them with your vote (a requirement for non-profits).
 General CMS members vote for Board members, then the Board Members vote among themselves for officers/committee heads.
+All are listed below with their current Board Positions.
 It’s all pretty informal.

 Chris Melotti (President & Speaker Coordinator)

 Chris is a Wildlife & Ecology Consultant, a former BLM Wildlife Biologist, and grew up in Pennsylvania in a mushroom loving family.
 After attending LCC’s Biology of Mushrooms taught by the famous Freeman Rowe in 1995, Chris became part of the core group that puts together the Mushroom Display at the annual Mount Pisgah Arboretum Mushroom Festival and subsequently formed the Cascade Mycological Society.
 You will usually find Chris staffing the Edible and Poisonous Mushroom Display at the Mt.
 Pisgah Mushroom Festival.
 He also gives Guided Mushroom Walks at the Yachats Mushroom Festival.
 Chris has served on the CMS Board continuously since it’s inception.
 Chris often leads CMS field trips, and frequently gives talks on the Ecology and Biology of Mushrooms at local community events with his wife, Molly Widmer, another founding CMS board member.

 Matthew Johnson (Vice President & Field Trip Coordinator)